Meet the Staff and Board of Directors

 All volunteers, our Executive Director and Board of Directors help ensure our communities remain safe through patrol, educate, and raising awareness.

 Sean works with the San Diego Unified School District Transportation Department transporting special needs students.
-He and his husband Jackson live in Hillcrest with their fur kid named Artie.
-Sean’s daughter attends the University of Nebraska where she is majoring in Criminal Forensics Biochemistry.
+He and his husband Jackson live in Hillcrest with their rescued dog Artie.
+Their daughter is a graduate of the University of Nebraska where she majored in Criminal Forensics Biochemistry.